turingschool/curriculum/source/projects/eventmanager.markdown

 ### Step 0: Framework & Goals

-First, download the HTML form letter here: [form_letter.html](/assets/jsattend/form_letter.html)
+First, download the HTML form letter here: [form_letter.html](/assets/eventmanager/form_letter.html)

 Open that HTML file in your editor and check out the structure.
 You'll see markers like `#first_name` which we can use to fill in the attendee's details.

 #### Adding the Method

-Next, add a method to your `JSAttend` class like this:
+Next, add a method to your `EventManager` class like this:

 ```ruby
   def create_form_letters